UdK-VPT/BuildingSystems/BuildingSystems/Resources/Scripts/WeatherDataConverter/README.md

 - Bring your weather data into the same format as shown in `ExampleWeather.dat`
 - The required data is given in the table below
 - Execute from command line `python MeteonormFile.py ExampleWeather.dat`
-- The resulting .nc-file can now be used with the `WeatherDataNetcdf` and `Ambient` components of BuildingSystems library
+- The resulting .nc-file can now be used with the `WeatherDataNetcdf` and `Ambience` components of BuildingSystems library

 ### Required data: